 - Avoid all soft drinks, even the ones with artificial sweeteners, for the body has no idea how to digest such chemicals.
 Drink water, seltzer and dry red wine.

-Follow the above eight tips, and you'll feel great, both during the Passover holiday and afterward.
-G-d bless for a lovely Passover!
+Follow the above tips, and you’ll feel great, both during the Passover holiday and afterward.
+Plus, you’ll avoid the disappointment of weight-gain.
+G-d bless for easy Passover preparations and a lovely Passover holiday!